Peptidomimetic

 A peptidomimetic is a small protein-like chain designed to mimic a peptide.
 They typically arise either from modification of an existing peptide, or by designing similar systems that mimic peptides, such as peptoids and β-peptides.
 Irrespective of the approach, the altered chemical structure is designed to advantageously adjust the molecular properties such as stability or biological activity.
 This can have a role in the development of drug-like compounds from existing peptides.
 Peptidomimetics can be prepared by cyclization of linear peptides or coupling of stable unnatural amino acids.
 These modifications involve changes to the peptide that will not occur naturally (such as altered backbones and the incorporation of nonnatural amino acids).
 Unnatural amino acids can be generated from their native analogs via modifications such as amine alkylation, side chain substitution, structural bond extension cyclization, and isosteric replacements within the amino acid backbone.
 Based on their similarity with the precursor peptide, peptidomimetics can be grouped into four classes (A – D) where A features the most and D the least similarities.
 Classes A and B involve peptide-like scaffolds, while classes C and D include small molecules (Figure 1).

 Class A peptidomimetics

 This group includes modified peptides that are mainly composed of proteogenic amino acids thereby closely resembling a natural peptide binding epitope.
 Introduced modifications usually aim to increase the stability of the peptide, its affinity for a desired binding partner, oral availability or cell permeability.
 The design of class A peptidomimetics often involves macrocyclization strategies as for example in stapled peptides.

 Class B peptidomimetics

 This class of peptidomimetics encompasses peptides with a large number of non-natural amino acids, major backbone modifications or larger non-natural building fragments that resemble the conformation of a particular peptide binding motif.
 Examples involve D-peptide and peptidic foldamers such as beta-peptides.

 Class C peptidomimetics

 These structural mimetics include molecules that are highly modified when compared to their parent peptide sequence.
-Usually, a small-molecular scaffold is appyled to project groups in analogy to the bioactive conformation of a peptide.
+Usually, a small-molecular scaffold is applied to project groups in analogy to the bioactive conformation of a peptide.